Critical Temperature(s) of Sierpinski Carpet(s): Conclusions and Outlook

-We have shown that an improvement of the method first presented in \cite{Codello:2015bia} is capable of obtaining the exact critical temperatures for fractal structures with $d_f\leq 2$.
-We have focused on the prototypical family of Sierpi\'{n}ski carpets for which we gave state-of-the-art estimates for the critical temperature.
-While for the original fractal $SC_k(3,1)$ -- for which we reached $k=10$ -- a couple of generations more are probably needed to settle the question, for more rapidly converging members of the family -- specifically $SC_k(5,1)$, $SC_k(6,2)$, $SC_k(7,1)$ and $SC_k(7,3)$ -- we reached convergence to several significant digits even before extrapolation.
+We have shown that an improvement of the method first presented in Ref.~\cite{Codello:2015bia} is capable of obtaining accurate critical temperatures for fractal structures with $d_f\leq 2$.
+We have focused on the prototypical family of Sierpi'{n}ski carpets for which we provided state-of-the-art estimates of the critical temperature.
+While for the original fractal $SC_k(3,1)$ -- for which we reached $k=10$ -- a couple of additional generations are probably still needed to fully settle the extrapolation, for more rapidly converging members of the family -- specifically $SC_k(5,1)$, $SC_k(6,2)$, $SC_k(7,1)$ and $SC_k(7,3)$ -- convergence to several significant digits was already achieved prior to extrapolation.
 This demonstrates that, when sufficient computational resources are available, our method is capable of determining the critical temperature with essentially exact precision.
-For fractals exhibiting slower convergence than $SC_k(3,1)$, the analysis becomes more challenging due the steep scaling with the generation $k$ of the method.
+For fractals exhibiting slower convergence than $SC_k(3,1)$, the analysis becomes more challenging due to the steep scaling of the method with the generation $k$.
 In these cases, controlled extrapolation remains essential in order to extract reliable estimates of the critical temperature.
+An additional outcome of the present analysis is the emergence of a natural geometric organization of regular Sierpi\'{n}ski carpets into families associated with fixed values of $a-b$.
+Each family interpolates between the square-lattice Ising limit and increasingly filamentary geometries approaching an effectively one-dimensional regime.
+Interestingly, the lowest family -- containing the canonical carpet $SC_k(3,1)$ -- also displays the slowest convergence together with the most demanding computational scaling, indicating that it probes the more interesting regime currently accessible within our present computational resources.
+By contrast, the higher families converge substantially faster and exhibit behavior progressively closer to the ordinary two-dimensional Ising model.

 Looking forward, a particularly interesting direction for future work is the systematic study of the relationship between the critical temperature $T_c$ and the spectral dimension $d_s$.
-Such an analysis could provide valuable insight into the determination of the lower critical dimension of the Ising model and will furnish insightful information on the problem of universality in fractional dimension below two.
+Such an analysis could provide valuable insight into the determination of the lower critical dimension of the Ising model and, more generally, into the problem of universality in fractional dimensions below two.